QuantConnect/lean-cli/README.md

 Options:
-  --version TEXT  The version of the library to add (defaults to latest compatible version) --verbose       Enable debug logging
+  --version TEXT  The version of the library to add (defaults to latest compatible version) --no-local      Skip making changes to your local environment --verbose       Enable debug logging
   --help          Show this message and exit.
 ```